idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 By default, help tips are shown at the bottom left when you hover a menu or a UI element.

-To dive deeper info Menus, see the reference document “[Menus and Interface](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface)”.
+To dive deeper info Menus, see the reference document “[Menu and Interface](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface)”.

 **Resources > Web**